-Only the SR tool is activated during the inference process, the rest of the NN tools are disabled.
 Results of training and inference are shown in 3.1 and 3.2.
 Results of inference only are shown in 3.3 and 3.4.
+The results of testing NNSR with LOP loop filter and NNintra jointly are performed during the meeting.
+Results are shown in 3.5 to 3.7.

 HOP model trained by ourselves